pywren/alternative_clouds/azure/README.md

 * Azure functions gives you access to **persistent** storage.
 This means that we don't have to pull a runtime from cloud storage every invocation, since we can just stick one in persistent storage.
 * Because Azure doesn't have isolation between concurrent containers, sticking a runtime into persistent storage means we don't have to deal with any race conditions or coordination between threads trying to write the same binary to the same location.

+To deploy a runtime, we need a few steps:
+1. Get a runtime
+    a.
+Azure Functions containers run Windows Server 2012, so we'd need to create the runtime on a VM running Windows.
+Unfortunately, you can't SSH onto a windows VM without installing and running cygwin first.
+The only way to access a windows VM is through Remote Desktop Protocol.
+        i.
+Linux containers are planned to come out in the future though.
+    b.
+I have a `python 2.7` runtime publicly available in a storage bucket that we can pull from.
+I made this manually, RDPing onto a machine, setting up conda, and installing packages.
+This is the only way to make a runtime right now.
+2. Deploy it in the container
+    a.
+PUT
+    b.
+Navigate to ___ on the browser
+    c. tar command

+The code for fetching and deploying a runtime is in `./pywrenazure/runtime.py`

 ## Invoking